-- Subsidiary licenses are only sold on per-country.
+- Subsidiary licenses are only sold per country.

 - Upgrading account to OneWorld.
-If there’s pre-existing data in the account, this data will feed the root subsidiary.
+If there are pre-existing data in the account, this data will feed the root subsidiary.
 Be careful while migrating information to subsidiary records, remember this data can’t be edited once it’s saved:

 - Parent subsidiary

 - Subsidiary NetSuite Edition.
 According to the country where the subsidiary is addressed, the system will automatically populate the NetSuite edition based on it.
 These are the types of subsidiaries available: